Takanu/Capsule/README.md

 - Create reusable Export Presets that can be used across .blend files.

-- Supports FBX, GLTF, OBJ, Collada and Alembic export formats.
+- Supports FBX, GLTF, OBJ, Collada, Alembic and STL export formats.

 - Automatically aligns export targets to the scene origin (with a few caveats).